clement-deltel/dotfiles/README.md

 I store the below sensitive configuration in my Vaultwarden instance:

- - chezmoi toml configuration file: notes of the item named "chezmoi"
+ - **chezmoi toml configuration file**: notes of the item named "chezmoi"
- - private ssh keys: attachments of the item named "SSH Keys"
+ - **private ssh keys**: attachments of the item named "SSH Keys"
+ - **kubeconfig file**: notes of the item named "kubeconfig"
- - aws cli configuration: custom fields of the item with the id "223277e3-498b-4d3c-9c0b-fe80e0e83d7b"
+ - **aws cli configuration**: custom fields of the item with the id "223277e3-498b-4d3c-9c0b-fe80e0e83d7b"

 ## Linux